rolu315/harrisonvilleCOC/README.md

 ### Checking to see what the username and password is set in firebase:
 > firebase functions:config:get --project <project_id_here>
 ### Setting the username and password in firebase for google:
->Before starting make sure you are in your functions folder, not the main branch.
+>Before starting make sure you are in your functions folder, not the main branch. <br>
 >firebase functions:config:set gmail.password="your_password_here"